LLumisS/Procedural-Map-Generation-Project/README.md

 \*Implementing\*

 ## Tests
-To run the tests you should:
+To run the rest api tests you should:
 1. Clone the repository: `git clone`.
 2. Move to it.
 3. Move to 'server' folder: `cd server`.